Norwegian Air cancels Monday flights as strike drags on

-OSLO, March 8 (Reuters) - Norwegian Air Shuttle, Europe’s third biggest budget airline, cancelled dozens of flights scheduled for Monday as talks with striking pilots failed to yield a compromise, it said on Sunday.
+OSLO (Reuters) - Norwegian Air Shuttle, Europe’s third biggest budget airline, canceled dozens of flights scheduled for Monday as talks with striking pilots failed to yield a compromise, it said on Sunday.

 Norwegian said it would cancel all domestic flights in Norway and Sweden, some flights within Denmark, and most flights between the three Scandinavian capitals, as the strike enters its tenth day.
 About 25,000 passengers will be affected.